simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-puppet-vs-chef/index.en.md

 ### Puppet Overview

 **Puppet** is a mature automation tool that has been around since 2005.
 It was created by Luke Kanies, who wanted to simplify server management and automate repetitive tasks.
 Puppet is designed to help IT teams automate infrastructure management, from simple to complex.
-It is an open-source tool that is supported by a large community of developers and users.
+It's an open-source tool that is supported by a large community of developers and users.

 Puppet uses a **declarative language** to describe the desired state of the system, which makes it easy to understand and maintain.
 This means that you don't have to worry about how to get to the desired state, just what the desired state is.
 Puppet takes care of the rest.

 One of the major benefits of Puppet is its ability to manage resources across **multiple operating systems and platforms**.
 It doesn't matter if you have **Windows, Linux, or macOS servers**, Puppet can manage them all.
 Puppet also uses a **client-server architecture**, which allows IT teams to manage nodes from a central console.
 This makes it easy to keep track of your infrastructure and make changes as needed.

 Puppet also supports multiple programming languages, including **Ruby and Python**.
-This means that you can write Puppet code in the language that you are most comfortable with.
+This means that you can write Puppet code in the language that you're most comfortable with.

 {{< youtube id="llcjg1R0DdM" >}}